Wu Zuguang: Post-Cultural Revolution

-After the end of the Cultural Revolution, Wu was politically rehabilitated in 1980 and inducted into the Communist Party, an event he described as "neither an occasion for laughter or tears", and his publication ban was lifted after two decades.
+After the end of the Cultural Revolution, Wu was politically rehabilitated in 1980 and inducted into the CCP, an event he described as "neither an occasion for laughter or tears", and his publication ban was lifted after two decades.
 His play Itinerant Players (闯江湖), based on Xin Fengxia's experiences, was performed that year.
 In 1983, Wu traveled to the University of Iowa in the U.S. to attend the International Writing Program.

 Wu was in general loyal to Deng Xiaoping's government, but continued to be an outspoken critic.
 In 1983, he dismissed Deng's Anti-Spiritual Pollution Campaign as futile.
 In September 1986, he read an essay at a meeting of the China Writers Association entitled "Against Those Who Wield the Scissors—a Plea for an End to Censorship".
 It was enthusiastically received by the audience, but only a censored version was published, minus 1,000 characters deemed "acrimonious".
-After the December 1986 student demonstrations, he was pressured to leave the Communist Party in 1987.
-Retired Politburo member Hu Qiaomu came to his home in person to demand his resignation from the Party.
+After the December 1986 student demonstrations, he was pressured to leave the CCP in 1987.
+Retired Politburo member Hu Qiaomu came to his home in person to demand his resignation from the CCP.
 He obliged, as he did not think he was "the sort of person who should be in the Party."
 In spring 1989, Wu signed a petition calling for greater political freedom.
-Following the army crackdown of the Tiananmen Square protests of 1989, Wu called for a reassessment of the incident, but was forbidden to speak at a CPPCC meeting.
+Following the 1989 Tiananmen Square protests and massacre, Wu called for a reassessment of the incident, but was forbidden to speak at a Chinese People's Political Consultative Conference meeting.

 Xin Fengxia died on 12 April 1998, during a trip to Changzhou, Wu's ancestral hometown.
 He was devastated by the loss and his health quickly deteriorated.
 He suffered three strokes in the next few years, and died on 9 April 2003.